 The Rape of Europa by Titian

 The “Rape of Europa” by Titian is a mythological painting of the story of the abduction of Europa by Zeus, painted about 1560 – 62.
 In Greek mythology, Europa was the mother of King Minos of Crete, a woman with Phoenician origins, after whom the continent of Europe was named.
 The painting depicts the story of her abduction by Zeus, who is in the form of a white bull.
-This myth was originally a Cretan story, and many of the love-stories concerning Zeus originated from even more ancient myths describing his marriages with goddesses.
+This myth had initially been a Cretan story, and many of the love-stories concerning Zeus originated from even more ancient myths describing his marriages with goddesses.

 It is common in ancient Greek geography to identify geographic landmarks such as specific lands, islands, or rivers with famous female figures.
-In this way, Europa was first used in a geographic context in the Homeric stories in reference to the western shore of the Aegean Sea.
+In this way, Europa was first used in a geographic context in the Homeric stories about the western shore of the Aegean Sea.
 Since then, the concept has evolved as map makers in different eras looked for suitable terms to define the world map into coherent segments.
 The term “Europe” was first used to describe a specific cultural territory during the 9th century.
-The term designated the sphere of influence of the Western Church, as opposed to the Eastern Orthodox world and the Islāmic world.
+The name designated the sphere of influence of the Western Church, as opposed to the Eastern Orthodox world and the Islāmic world.

 The term “The Rape of Europa” has recently been used as the title of a book and film to describe the art theft and fate of Europe’s Art Treasures during the Second World War.
-Thus, even in modern culture, the title of this Masterpiece, “The Rape of Europa” continues to have currency.
+Thus, even in modern culture, the title of this Masterpiece, “The Rape of Europa,” continues to have currency.

 Europa, the consort of Zeus